NFOB15008U Sensory Evaluation of Food

 Same as ordinary exam, but if 10 or fewer have registered for the re-exam, it will be oral.
 20 minutes per student in the course curriculum, no preparation time, all aids allowed.

 If the obligatory 80 % attendance in the original course cannot be met, an individual track fulfilling the same learning goals must be arranged with the course responsible no later than one month before the re-exam.
-A non-approved video assignment must be resubmitted three weeks prior to the re-exam.
+A non-approved video assignment must be resubmitted two weeks prior to the re-exam.

 Criteria for exam assesment

 - Course code

 - 1 block